How to start a food truck business

 No discussion about how to start a food truck business would be complete without mentioning financing.
 You must determine whether you have the internal (or external) resources to launch your venture.

-If you have the money, covering these costs out-of-pocket is the simplest approach.
-However, some food truck operators have been known to secure financing from friends and family members before taking out a business loan.
+The usual necessities include the truck itself, equipment, ingredients, branding, advertising, and a host of legal and business expenses.
+If you have the money, covering these costs out of pocket is the simplest approach.
+However, some food truck operators have been able to secure financing from friends and family members or take out a business loan.

 3. Become legal and legitimate